Kyanite from Nepal

 Topaz tends to a lighter blue, and even the so-called London blue topaz (produced by irradiation) is more of a medium blue.
 Spinel is only rarely found in a cobalt blue, and most blue spinel gems, if you can find them, have a grayish secondary hue.

-Kyanite is a gem that sometimes shows a sapphire-like blue, but a medium blue is more typical.
-In addition, the color of kyanite typically not consistent throughout the crystal and can appear to be blotchy or in streaks.
-However, recent finds of very high quality kyanite in Nepal are changing the perceptions of this gem.
-Where the kyanite from Cambodia and Burma rarely delivers on the promise of a sapphire-like blue, the Nepalese material sometimes comes surprisingly close to the velvety blue of the best Kashmir and Ceylon sapphire.
+Kyanite is a gemstone that often exhibits a sapphire-like blue hue, although a medium blue color is more common.
+The color of kyanite is not typically uniform throughout the crystal, often appearing blotchy or streaked.
+However, recent discoveries of exceptionally high-quality kyanite in Nepal are challenging traditional perceptions of this gemstone.
+While kyanite from Cambodia and Burma usually falls short of resembling a sapphire, the Nepalese material is sometimes reminiscent of the luxurious blue found in the finest Kashmir and Ceylon sapphires.

 Miners in Nepal discovered high quality kyanite in 1995.
 Kyanite is known to occur in the Dolakha, Rasuwa, Dhadhing and Jajarkot areas.
 According to the Nepalese mining department, four small-scale kyanite mines are currently in operation in Daha and Suneri in Jajarkot, and Barah in Aachham District.
 Production is very limited and will probably remain so.